top of page

 通水

 通 Pass; 水 Water.
-Water is often indicate money or fortune.
-"Passing water" means passing valuable information secretly, mostly unethically.
+Water is often associated with money or fortune.
+"Passing water" is a metaphor for passing valuable information secretly, often unethically or in a way that is not intended to be disclosed openly

 =